Flexible Workplace Design: the Open Office, Cubicle and Beyond

 Traditional cubicles are no longer popular and open offices are receiving some serious backlash.
 Whilst cubicles are great for concentration they inhibit collaboration.
 Whereas the noise and distractions of open offices tend to create the opposite effect.
-The sweet spot in office design is right in the middle: flexible workplace design.
+The sweet spot in office design is right in the middle - its name is flexible workplace design.

 What is flexible workplace design?

-Flexible workplace or flexibe office design is the latest trend in architecture.
-While everybody loves the look of the open office, after a couple of months of working in an open space, that love quickly fades.
-So, architects are reconsidering these designs and are incorporating the advantages in flexible office designs.
+Flexible workplace or flexibe office design is gaining momentum in architecture.
+While many people love the idea behind open office, after a couple of months of working in such space, the love quickly fades.
+So, architects are reconsidering this concept and incorporating its advantages in flexible office designs.

 A flexible office space offers diverse work environments that can be altered and reconfigured as needed.
-In an ever-changing world, your office design should be flexible to changes in your services or the kind of people you are hiring.
+In an ever-changing world, your office design should be adaptable to changes in your operations or your team.

 Gymshark is one of the fastest growing companies of all time, selling its unique sports apparel to over 150 countries worldwide.
 They wanted a building that would accommodate their rapid growth and also be an attraction for new employees and business.
 Oktra’s design team collaborated with Gymshark and began a mission to open one of the best offices in the world.

 Woah stop!
 Before you add wheels to all your office furniture think about the spaces you actually need.
 These may vary depending on your activities, but there are some essentials - these include comfortable workstations, meeting rooms with all necessary facilities and social spaces, such as canteens and breakout areas.